uniport/uniport-gateway/MIGRATION_GUIDE.md

 * `development` to `DEVELOPMENT`
 * `verticle.instances` to `VERTICLE_INSTANCES`

+### Default configuration

+* Change the path for the default configuration from `/etc/portal-gateway` to `/etc/uniport-gateway`, if used.
+* Change the default configuration file name from `portal-gateway.json` to `uniport-gateway.json`, if used.

 ### Static Configuration

 The configuration key `applications` in the static configuration was removed without replacement.
 It is no longer required.
 Please remove this entry in your configuration.